vorotech/vorote.ch/content/posts/2020-02-28---WSL-2-Kali-Linux-Windows-Terminal-Receipe-Part-1.md

 During this year my work OS is Windows 10 Pro.
 I haven't decided yet weather I want to switch to other OS.
 Our team still support couple of the full .NET Framework components requiring Windows 10 and also a daily work with Ansible and Python 3.
-Thus Windows Subsytem for Linux (WSL) running Ubuntu 18.04 was a real salvation before I configured Kali Linux.
+Thus Windows Subsystem for Linux (WSL) running Ubuntu 18.04 was a real salvation before I configured Kali Linux.

 <hr>